ZachG1235/NAU-Team2-UnityJam/README.md

 * Created the dialogue system, allowing text to be displayed in a visually pleasing and informative way to the player.
 * Assembled, animated, and designed all cutscenes (intro, win, and lose) using the Unity Timeline.
 * Assisted in main menu integration, creating buttons to navigate to other scenes.
-* Assisted in creating the main build of the project, debugged most build erros.
+* Assisted in creating the main build of the project, debugged most build errors.

 #### After Game Jam
-[ insert functionaltiy after game jam here ]
+[ insert functionality after game jam here ]

 ## Credits
 Thank you to all the team members who contributed together to make a fanstastic game.
 Another thanks to all the people behind the scenes at the Arizona Game Jam for putting on such a wonderful, educative, and competitive event.
 Another massive thanks to the judges for their constructive critism, helping push our project in the right direction.